stride3d/stride-website/posts/2024-11-10-investigating-spirv-for-the-shader-system-part-2.md

 }
 ```

-This system makes it surprisingly easy to add shaders to material parts, say you want to add a shader to compute the emissive component of a material, just create a `CustomAwesomeEmissiveMixin`, inherit `Texturing, ComputeColor`, implement the `float4 ComputeColor()` method and 🪄*woopdeedoo*🪄 Stride will automatically generate a new permutation of our material shader by adding in the emissive mixin!
+This system makes it surprisingly easy to add shaders to material parts, say you want to add a shader to compute the emissive component of a material, just create a `CustomAwesomeEmissiveMixin`, inherit `Texturing, ComputeColor`, implement the `float4 ComputeColor()` method, ✨*woopdeedoo*✨ Stride will automatically generate a new permutation of our material shader by adding in the emissive mixin!

-The way it's implemented is exactly what you would expect :
+The way it's implemented comes from a very simple idea :

 1. Generate syntax trees representing the SDSL code
 2. Mix syntax trees together
 3. Convert tree into HLSL code
+4. If GLSL is needed, convert HLSL to GLSL

 But this has some issues regarding performance :

 * Mixing tree structures together to generate new permutations involves a lot of deep cloning/defensive copies.
-* Reading text is slower than binary data
+* Extracting information from text is slower than extracting it from compact binary data
-* The garbage collector is going to be stressed and have some stutters here and there
+* The garbage collector is going to be stressed and have some stutters due to allocations needed by cloning/defensive copies and parsing data.

 It's important to note that these issues are only about shader permutation generation so far.

 ## The idea for SPIR-V

-Dealing with tree structure is very rarely the fastest option, especially with programming languages with managed memory.
-So let's be very pragmatical about it and just decide to cut off the tree processing part, we're left with just a parser that result in an AST.
-We then need to find a way to generate SPIR-V from this AST.
+Dealing with tree structure is very rarely the fastest option, especially when using programming languages with managed memory.
+That's why we want to rewrite Stride's shader system, remove the need to process trees and instead focus on dealing with buffers since computers are faster at processing them.

 What is SPIR-V?
 How could it help? 🤔